BACK TO INDEX

 As a discrete approach to genetic regulatory networks, Boolean models provide an essential qualitative description of the structure of interactions among genes and proteins.
 Boolean models generally assume only two possible states (expressed or not expressed) for each gene or protein in the network as well as a high level of synchronization among the various regulatory processes.
 In this paper, we discuss and compare two possible methods of adapting qualitative models to incorporate the continuous-time character of regulatory networks.
 The first method consists of introducing asynchronous updates in the Boolean model.
 In the second method, we adopt the approach introduced by L. Glass to obtain a set of piecewise linear differential equations which continuously describe the states of each gene or protein in the network.
 We apply both methods to a particular example: a Boolean model of the segment polarity gene network of Drosophila melanogaster.
 We analyze the dynamics of the model, and provide a theoretical characterization of the model's gene pattern prediction as a function of the timescales of the various processes.

 9. M. Andrec, B.N.
 Kholodenko, R.M.
 Levy, and E.D.
 Sontag.
 Inference of signaling and gene regulatory networks by steady-state perturbation experiments: structure and accuracy.
 J. Theoret.
 Biol., 232(3):427-441, 2005.
 Note: Supplementary materials are here: http://sontaglab.org/FTPDIR/andrec-kholodenko-levy-sontag-JTB04-supplementary.pdf.
-[PDF] Keyword(s): systems biology, biochemical networks, gene and protein networks, systems identification, reverse engineering, modular response analysis, systems biology, biochemical networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.
+[PDF] Keyword(s): systems biology, reaction networks, gene and protein networks, systems identification, reverse engineering, modular response analysis, systems biology, reaction networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.

 Abstract: